Freedom of religion in the Central African Republic

 The Constitution provides for freedom of religion, although it prohibits what the Government considers to be religious fundamentalism.

 The country has an area of approximately 242000 sqmi and a population of 4,369,000.
 According to the Pew Research Foundation, in 2019, the country was 61% Protestant, 28% Catholic, and 9% Muslim.
 The remainder of the population practices traditional beliefs (animism), or none at all.

-In 2023, the Central African Republic was scored zero out of 4 for religious freedom.
-It was noted that due to religious and political tensions, Muslims and Christians (especially in Bangui) live partially segregated lives due to fears of violence.
+In 2026, the Central African Republic was scored 1 out of 4 for religious freedom by Freedom House.
+It was noted that multiple insurgencies led by rebel factions in the north, the civil war in neighboring Sudan, and the presence of the Islamist militant group Boko Haram around Lake Chad continue to threaten physical security.

-In the same year, Open Doors ranked the country as being the 24th most difficult place to be a Christian.
+In the same year, Open Doors ranked the country as being the 22nd most difficult place to be a Christian.

 The remainder of this article is informed by the US State Dept 2007 report.
 A later report is available.

 Overview

 Citizens of the country are mainly Christian.
 In general, immigrants and foreign nationals in the country who practice a particular religion characterize themselves as Catholic, Protestant, or Muslim.

 There were many foreign missionary groups operating in the country.
 Many missionaries who left the country due to fighting between rebel and government forces in 2002 and 2003 returned to the country and resumed their activities.